PennyLeScroche/PennyLeScroche.github.io/notes.md

 The rising Tension die starts at a d4 or d6 and represents a potentially growing threat.
 As the players investigate, background forces are also going to work towards their goals, and when those goals are achieved, the tension die grows.
 If those goals are thwarted, the tension die shrinks.
 If it raises above a d12, the ultimate goal of the antagonists is reached, the players, and possible the entire world, lose.
 If it's lowered below a d4, the antagonists are defeated, and their threat is gone.

-Corpo Crushers - an occult cyberpunk distortion dice game.
+#### Corpo Crushers - an occult cyberpunk distortion dice game.

 The veil was lifted, but capitalism didnt care

 Stats - tech, tough, talk, transcend

+Aspects - Your specialization, Your background, Your reason for fighting back

+Negative aspects - Something from your past that ties you into the world, something in the present day that affects your ability to get a job done

+Additional Trait - Augment, specialized assets that modify the way your body works.

-Superhero/Fighting Game/Shonen inspired Distortion game
+#### Superhero/Fighting Game/Shonen inspired Distortion game

 That which makes us different, makes us stronger

 Curious Combatants, Weird Warriors, Bizarre Battles Stats - Might, Mental, Marvel OR Strength, Smarts, Spirit

+Aspects - Your fighting style, your background, your reason for fighting

+Negative aspects - A regret you have, a weakness in your technique

+Additional trait, special moves - special fighting techniques that can be used under certain conditions OR by spending inspiration

-Sci-Fi Space Opera Game
+#### Sci-Fi Space Opera Game

 Cosmic Cowboys, Nebula Nomads - Space is infinite and unknowable, but its the place you call home

 Splendor, Speak, Spark, Sapience OR Brain, Brawn, Bizarre, Beckon

+Aspects - Your job on the ship, your background, why you call space home

+Negative Aspects - something you're afraid of or running from, something that holds you back